These vegan oatmeal cookies are perfectly sweet, chewy, and ready to be served with non-dairy milk or made into cream

 - Preheat oven to 350 degrees Fahrenheit.

-- In a bowl, combine oats, flour, cornstarch, baking powder, salt, and cinnamon.
+- In a medium bowl, combine oats, flour, cornstarch, baking powder, salt, and cinnamon.

-- In a second bowl, combine sugar and margarine with fork, whisk, or beater until well incorporated.
-Add almond milk, vanilla, walnuts, and raisins, and mix gently.
+- In a second bowl, combine sugar and vegan butter with fork, whisk, or beater until well incorporated.
+Add almond milk and vanilla.

 - Fold wet ingredients into the dry ingredients until a soft dough develops.
 Add walnuts and raisins, if desired.

-- Use a heaping tablespoon sized scoop to place approximately 16-18 dough balls on 2 lined cookie sheets.
+- Scoop a dozen 2-3 tablespoon sized mounds of dough on a non-stick lined baking sheet.
 Flatten each mound just slightly with your fingers or a spoon.

-- Bake at 350 degrees Fahrenheit for 15 minutes, or until a very slightly golden brown rim is forming around the edges of your cookies.
+- Bake at 350 degrees Fahrenheit for 15-16 minutes, or until a very slightly golden brown rim is forming around the edges of your cookies.
 Remember, every oven is slightly different, so watch your cookies closely after the 14 minute mark.
 If you choose to make your cookies smaller (and make more than 12 of them), they won't need to bake as long.

-- Allow cookies to cool for a few minutes before lifting off of the baking sheets.
+- Allow cookies to cool for 5 minutes before lifting off of the baking sheets.

 - Once cooled, cookies can be stored for up to a week in an airtight container at room temperature.